-A. Period of Limitations on Reporting
+A. Period of Limitations on Reporting by Affected Parties

-Sex Discrimination or Sexual Misconduct may be reported at any time, regardless of the length of time between the alleged incident of Sex Discrimination or Sexual Misconduct and the reporting of the incident.
-However, the University strongly encourages individuals to report Sex Discrimination or Sexual Misconduct promptly in order to preserve evidence for a potential legal or disciplinary proceeding.
+Sex Discrimination or Sexual Misconduct may be reported at any time by an Affected Party, regardless of the length of time between the alleged incident of Sex Discrimination or Sexual Misconduct and the reporting of the incident.
+However, the University strongly encourages individuals who have experienced Sex Discrimination or Sexual Misconduct to promptly report in order to preserve evidence for a potential legal or disciplinary proceeding.
 Reports occurring over 180 days after the alleged offense may significantly impair the University's ability to respond.